Estimate Time7 min

 Key takeaways

-If you're approaching the off-ramp to retirement—or already there—it's important to think about protecting what you've saved and helping to ensure that you'll have enough income throughout your retirement.
-After all, you worked hard to get to retirement.
-So you want to be able to enjoy it without having to worry about money.
-That means thinking ahead and planning for a retirement that may last 30 years or longer.
+If you're approaching retirement—or are already there—it's important to think about protecting what you've saved and ensuring you'll have enough income throughout your retirement.
+You worked hard to get to retirement so you want to be able to enjoy it without having to worry about money, which means thinking ahead and planning for a retirement that may last 30 years or longer.

-Here are 5 tips to help manage some things that can affect your income in retirement.
+Here are 5 tips to help manage what can affect your income in retirement.

 1. Plan for health care costs

-According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple age 65 in 2022 may need approximately $315,000 saved (after tax) to cover health care expenses in retirement.
+On average, according to the 2025 Fidelity Retiree Health Care Cost Estimate, a 65-year-old individual may need $172,500 in after-tax savings to cover health care expenses in retirement.

-Many people will live longer and have higher costs.
-And that cost doesn't include long-term care (LTC) expenses.
-Having a dedicated pool of monies for long-term care expenses may be an important consideration to cover long-term care expenses, ultimately protecting your retirement income.
+Many people will live longer and have higher costs, and the average cost for health care expenses doesn't include long-term care (LTC) expenses.
+Having a dedicated pool of money for long-term care expenses may be an important consideration to cover them.

 Consider long-term-care insurance: Insurers base the cost largely on age, so the earlier you purchase a policy, the lower the annual premiums.
-Some companies charge an annual fee until the policy is used, while others accept single pay or a predetermined number of payments.
-It is also important to research the strength of the company you select, as well as investigate other potential options for funding LTC costs.
+Some companies or policy types charge an annual premium for life, while others accept single pay or a predetermined number of payments.
+It is also important to research the financial strength and stability of the company you select, as well as investigate other potential options for funding LTC costs.

-If you are still working and your employer offers a health savings account (HSA), you may want to take advantage of it.
-An HSA offers a triple tax advantage:5 You can save pretax dollars, which can grow and be withdrawn state and federal tax-free if used for qualified medical expenses—currently or in retirement.
+If you're still working and your employer offers a health savings account (HSA), you may want to take advantage of it.
+An HSA offers a triple tax advantage:6 You can save pretax dollars, which can grow and be withdrawn tax-free (federally) if used for qualified medical expenses—currently or in retirement.

 2. Expect to live longer

 Without some thoughtful planning, you could outlive your savings and have to rely solely on Social Security for income.
-And with the average Social Security benefit for a retired worker currently around $1,514 a month, it may not cover all your needs.6
+The average Social Security benefit for a retired worker currently is around $2,008 a month, and that may not cover all your needs.7

 3. Be prepared for inflation

-Inflation can eat away at the purchasing power of your money over time.
+Inflation can reduce the purchasing power of your money over time.
 Inflation affects your retirement income by increasing the future costs of goods and services, thereby reducing the future purchasing power of your income.
 Even a relatively low inflation rate can have a significant impact on a retiree's purchasing power.

 Consider cost of living increases: Social Security and certain pensions and annuities help keep up with inflation through annual cost-of-living adjustments or market-related performance.
 Choosing investments that have the potential to help keep pace with inflation, such as growth-oriented investments (e.g., stocks or stock mutual funds), Treasury inflation-protected securities (TIPS), real estate securities, and commodities, may also make sense to include as a part of an age-appropriate, diversified portfolio that also reflects your risk tolerance and financial circumstances.